Multilayer Correlation Clustering: PROBLEM FORMULATION

 An important special case of Problem~\ref{prob:general} is that $w^+_\ell, w^-_\ell$ for every layer $\ell\in [L]$ satisfy the so-called \emph{probability constraint}, i.e., $w^+_\ell(u,v)+w^-_\ell(u,v)=1$ for any $\{u,v\}\in E$.
-Note that the most fundamental special case, i.e., the unweighted case, is still contained in this case, where $w^-_\ell(u,v)=1-w^+_\ell(u,v)=0$ or $1$.
-Another special case, which we also handle in the present paper, is Problem~\ref{prob:general} with the probability constraint and the \emph{triangle inequality constraint}.
-The additional constraint, i.e., the triangle inequality constraint, stipulates that on every layer $\ell\in [L]$, $w^-_\ell(u,w)\leq w^-_\ell(u,v)+w^-_\ell(v,w)$ holds for any distinct $u,v,w\in V$.
-It is easy to see that in the case of $p=1$, Problem~\ref{prob:general} with the probability constraint (and the triangle inequality constraint) can be reduced to \textsc{MinDisagree} with the probability constraint (and the triangle inequality constraint) in an approximation-preserving manner.
-Indeed, simply summing up the weights over all layers for each pair of elements and dividing them by $L$, we can obtain an equivalent instance of \textsc{MinDisagree} with the probability constraint (and the triangle inequality constraint).
-Therefore, we see that the problem is still $2.5$-approximable~\cite{Ailon+08} in the probability constraint case and $1.5$-approximable~\cite{Chawla+15} in the probability constraint and triangle inequality constraint case.
-However, even if we consider the quite special case, Problem~\ref{prob:general} of the unweighted case, there is no trivial reduction that can beat the above $2.5$-approximation.
+Note that the most fundamental special case, i.e., the unweighted case, is contained in this case, where $w^-_\ell(u,v)=1-w^+_\ell(u,v)=0$ or $1$.
+A further special case is Problem~\ref{prob:general} with the probability constraint and the \emph{triangle inequality constraint}.
+The triangle inequality constraint stipulates that on every layer $\ell\in [L]$, $w^-_\ell(u,w)\leq w^-_\ell(u,v)+w^-_\ell(v,w)$ holds for any distinct $u,v,w\in V$.
+Obviously, in the case of $p=1$, Problem~\ref{prob:general} with the probability constraint (and the triangle inequality constraint) can be reduced to \textsc{MinDisagree} with the probability constraint (and the triangle inequality constraint) in an approximation-preserving manner.
+Indeed, summing up the weights over all layers for each pair of elements and dividing it by $L$, we can obtain an equivalent instance of \textsc{MinDisagree} with the probability constraint (and the triangle inequality constraint).
+Therefore, we see that the problem is still $2.5$-approximable~\citep{Ailon+08} in the probability-constraint case and $1.5$-approximable~\citep{Chawla+15} in the probability-constraint and triangle inequality constraint case.
+Note however that for Problem~\ref{prob:general} in the unweighted case, there is no trivial reduction that improves upon the above $2.5$-approximation (despite the $(1.437+\epsilon)$-approximation known for the unweighted \textsc{MinDisagree}).

-\section{Algorithm for Problem~\ref{prob:general}}

-In this section, we design an $O(L\log n)$-approximation algorithm for Problem~\ref{prob:general}.
-Our algorithm first solves a convex programming relaxation and then rounds the fractional solution, using the region growing technique, to obtain a clustering.
-As explained in Section~\ref{sec:problem}, we assume without loss of generality that at most one of $w^+_\ell(i,j)$ and $w^-_\ell(i,j)$ is nonzero for each $\{i,j\}\in E$, and employ the latter representation of our problem given there.
+\section{ALGORITHM FOR PROBLEM~\ref{prob:general}}